paulchrisluke/quill-auto-blogger/cloudflare-worker/README.md

 ## Environment Variables

+The worker uses the following from your root `.env` file:
+- `CLOUDFLARE_API_TOKEN` - Used for authentication and API access

+### R2 Bucket Binding
-- `BLOG_BUCKET` - R2 bucket containing blog data and index.html
+- `BLOG_BUCKET` - R2 bucket containing blog data and index.html (configured in wrangler.toml)
-- `WORKER_BEARER_TOKEN` - Optional token for protected endpoints

 ## File Structure